 There is no grace period on the ending time of the Rally.
-If you don’t arrive at your finish location and the appropriate picture is not received by the site 2359 on August 21, you will not be considered a finisher in the Rally.
-Remember, the email is not instantaneous and it may take a few minutes to be received.
+If you don’t arrive at the designated finishing point by the end of the rally, you will not be considered a finisher.

 All bonus submissions must be received prior to the end of the rally.
 Submissions received after the end of the rally – for any reason – will not be scored.

 All bonus submissions must be submitted via e-mail to ‘scoring @ westcoast66. com’.
 No bonuses will be scored unless they are sent to this email address.

 All bonus submissions must contain the following items: